devmigmig/devmigmig/README.md

 I'm an **Oracle Developer on weekdays** and a **Full-Stack Developer on weekends** — blending enterprise-level development with modern full-stack engineering.
 I'm passionate about exploring emerging technologies and discovering how they can drive positive change.

+As of today, my primary focus is on **Oracle development** and **Spring Boot** applications, building robust, scalable backend systems.

 ## 🚀 Tech Stack

 ### **Languages**